GHOST-Aram/db-populator/README.md

 Now we have a database ready to receive our data, let us create documents and save them to the database in the next section.

 ## 4. Populate the database with documents.
-In this section we will create and save `Todo` documents for each instance of the data in the `rawData` array.
+In this section, we will create and save `Todo` documents for each instance of data in the `rawData` array.
 The code snippet below creates and saves data using the `Todo.create` method.
 We also log the `id` of the document we create.

 ```
 import mongoose from "mongoose"